kendryte/k230_docs/en/01_software/board/examples/K230_SDK_EVB_Board_Demo_User_Guide.md

 └── README
 ```

-1. How to make the upgrade package: Enter the k230_sdk/tools/ota directory, and execute ./package_kpk.sh ota_package to generate ota_package.kpk as the upgrade package. ota_package directory is created by itself and contains the partition firmware (such as rtt_system.bin) that needs to be upgraded, as well as the files for the file system of the small-core Linux.
-It is worth noting that the mechanism of upgrading is to download the upgrade package to memory and then decompress it for burning, limited by the memory capacity limitation, ota_package The file size of the included partition cannot be too large, no more than 20MB.
-It can be burned multiple times.
+1. To create an upgrade package: Enter the `k230_sdk/tools/ota` directory and execute `./package_kpk.sh`.
+This will generate the `ota_package.kpk` upgrade package.
+The `ota_package` directory should be created by the user and should contain the firmware for the partitions to be upgraded (e.g., `rtt_system.bin`), as well as the file system of the small core Linux.
+Note that the upgrade mechanism involves downloading the upgrade package to memory and then decompressing it for flashing.
+Due to memory capacity limitations, the size of the partition files included in the `ota_package` should not exceed 20MB.
+Multiple flashes can be performed if necessary.
-1. The partition firmware of different media refers to k230_sdk/tools/gen_image_cfg/xxx.cfg files, even if some partitions are not visible on small-core Linux systems, you can erase and write the entire disk space through the offset address.
+1. For partition firmware of different media, refer to the `k230_sdk/tools/gen_image_cfg/xxx.cfg` file.
+Even if some partitions are not visible in the small core Linux system, the entire disk space can be erased and upgraded through offset addresses.
-1. ota_upgrade.sh is the upgrade script executed on the device side, if the partition is modified, you need to make corresponding modifications to this script.
+1. `ota_upgrade.sh` is the upgrade script executed on the device.
+If partitions are modified, this script needs to be correspondingly modified.
-1. ota_private the private key of the .pem upgrade package signature, the public key needs to be compiled or copied to the /etc/ directory of the device.
-REFER TO README
+1. `ota_private.pem` is the private key for signing the upgrade package.
+The public key needs to be compiled or copied to the `/etc/` directory on the device.
+Refer to the README for more details.

-##### 2.20.4.2 Compile device-side programs
+##### 2.20.4.2 Compiling Device-side Programs

-1. The OTA program on the device side is located in buildroot-ext/package/ota, and compiling buildroot will install the ota program to the /usr/bin directory of the file system, and the ota .cfg installed in the /etc/ directory.
-OTAs .cfg configurable download links for server-side upgrade packages and paths to public keys.
+1. The device-side OTA program is located in `buildroot-ext/package/ota`.
+Compiling buildroot will install the OTA program to the `/usr/bin` directory of the file system, and `ota.cfg` to the `/etc/` directory.
+The `ota.cfg` file can be configured with the server-side upgrade package download link and the path to the public key.

 ##### 2.20.4.3 Execution

-1. Open the hfs .exe Add folder from disk to add a directory to which to copy the upgrade package.
+1. Open `hfs.exe` and add a folder from the disk, then copy the upgrade package to this directory.
-1. First make sure that the development board network and the server can communicate normally.
-Execute OTA on the development board to complete the download of the upgrade package and upgrade the operation.
+1. Ensure that the development board can communicate with the server over the network.
+Execute `ota` on the development board to complete the download and upgrade operation.

 ### 2.21 FFT Demo

-#### 2.21.1 Introduction to Demo
+#### 2.21.1 Demo Introduction

-This demo is used to verify the use of FFT APIs and test FFT functions, see src/big/mpp/userapps/sample/sample_fft/
+This demo is used to verify the usage of FFT API and test FFT functionality.
+The code can be found in `src/big/mpp/userapps/sample/sample_fft/`.

-#### 2.21.2 Feature description
+#### 2.21.2 Feature Description

-First, the FFT calculation is performed, and the IFT calculation is performed
+First, perform FFT calculation, then perform IFFT calculation.

-#### 2.21.3 Dependent Resources
+#### 2.21.3 Dependency Resources

-not
+None

-#### 2.21.4 Instructions for Use
+#### 2.21.4 Usage Instructions

 ##### 2.21.4.1 Compilation